Term · Venture Capital (VC)

 Power-law portfolio outcome

 VC fund makes 30 investments at $5M each ($150M total deployed).
 Outcomes: 12 companies fail (write-off): −$60M.
 10 companies return capital or modest profit (avg 2x): +$50M.
 6 companies modest success (3–5x): +$120M.
 2 companies large success (10x): +$80M.
-Net fund return: +$190M on $150M = 1.27x gross multiple.
-Net of fees and carry: ~1.0x.
-Investor breakeven, despite 'success' on 60% of deals.
+Net gain across the book: −$60M + $50M + $120M + $80M = +$190M.
+Total value returned = $150M deployed + $190M gain = $340M, a 2.27x gross multiple ($340M / $150M).
+Net of fees and carry (2-and-20 over fund life): roughly 1.8x.
+The 8 top-tier deals (the 3–5x and 10x buckets) generate essentially the entire gain; the 12 write-offs and 10 modest-return deals together roughly return capital — the concentration that defines the power-law.